DeFoort19/HowToPushToGitHub/README.md

 # HowToPushToGitHub
-How to use GitBash to push files to GitHub:

-First lets create our repository on GitHub.
+First lets create our repository on GitHub: